saolsen/cljs-game/README.md

-A game about time travel
+A 3d game experiemnt

+You can play it here [http://cljs-game.herokuapp.com/]

 Was a second experiment in making a threejs game in clojurescript.
 I've mostly stopped working on it.